 - Ask about heating.
 Is there heating?
 What type of heating?
 Avoid storage heating or it will hurt your wallet.

 - If you have a company, don’t personally guarantee the lease.
-If another recession came long and your business went to the wall you would be personally responsible for paying the rent for the remainder of the lease, you don’t want that.
+If another recession came along and your business went to the wall you would be personally responsible for paying the rent for the remainder of the lease, you don’t want that.

 - Learn how to calculate the final price.
-In most cases you will be given a rental figure based per sq ft per year.
+In most cases, you will be given a rental figure based per sq ft per year.
 So you take this and multiply it by the total area to get the annual rent.
 Hang on, service charges may also be quoted per ft sq so that needs to be added on.
 Not there yet, you will also need to add on council rates which is also calculated per ft sq so ask what the rates were last year.
 Now see if you need to add insurance and any other extras and you should have your final figure.
 An example would be a 1,100 sq ft office could be quoted at around €35,000.
 But with rates and extras it added another €10,000.
 Bringing the total up to €45,000 per year before you get any bills.

 I know we‘ll find something eventually but we are preparing ourselves to make huge compromises.
 Maybe we’ll get lucky like we did 3 years ago when we started out.
-But the way things are looking I wouldn’t advise anyone to setup a small business in Dublin if you need to be in and around the city centre, unless you already have a premises ready to go.
+But the way things are looking I wouldn’t advise anyone to set up a small business in Dublin if you need to be in and around the city centre, unless you already have a premises ready to go.

 The wider problem

 This has gotten me thinking about the wider problem for Dublin, how can new SME’s do business here?
 How can the economy grow?
 SMEs account for 99.7 per cent of all active businesses in Ireland.
 Significantly, over 90 per cent of these SMEs were classified as “micro-enterprises” with less than 10 employees.
-The government need to start thinking about where are all the so called children of the Brexit going to work when they move their businesses to Dublin.
-Apparently there is a similar problem with larger scale commercial property?
+The government need to start thinking about where are all the so-called children of the Brexit going to work when they move their businesses to Dublin.
+Apparently, there is a similar problem with larger scale commercial property?
 And lets not forget the shortage of residential accommodation.